Farrhouq/Inpt-report/README.md

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/12.png)

-The associated IP's can be further filtered into separate files for more direct use:
+The associated IPs can be further filtered into separate files for more direct use:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/15.png)